spark-mv/cdn/install.md

 # 7. Allow HolaCDN to download content

-HolaCDN’s servers need to download a first copy of the video from your infrastructure to serve to future users.

 ## 7.1 Configuring video origin servers

-HolaCDN’s needs to know where to download a copy of the video from your infrastructure to serve to future users.

-Go to the configuration page on the HolaCDN portal, and enter video source(s) for the 'gen' (general) zone.
+HolaCDN’s servers need to download an initial copy of the video from your infrastructure to serve to future users.
+To configure where to download a copy from, go to the configuration page on the HolaCDN portal, and enter one or more video source(s).

 For example, if your video URL looks like http://video.myserver.com/static/mp4/video.mp4, the video source is video.myserver.com.

 See more on zones in the [advanced configuration section] (https://github.com/hola/cdn/blob/master/install.md#11-optional---configuring-zones)

 ## 7.2 Handling content protection

-If your video servers do not use any content protection algorithms, skip to step 8.
+If your video servers do not use any content protection algorithms, [skip to step 8] (https://github.com/hola/cdn/blob/master/install.md#8-test-holacdn-locally-on-your-pc).

-In case your video URLs use content protection scheme, Hola servers will not be able to download videos, and HolaCDN will not be able to function.
+In case your video URLs use content protection scheme, Hola servers will not be able to download videos.
 There are a few ways of dealing with content protection:

 ### 7.2.1 Whitelisting HolaCDN servers

-Whitelisting the HolaCDN servers is the fastest way to enable HolaCDN to operate.
+Whitelisting a few HolaCDN servers is the fastest way to enable HolaCDN to operate.
 Add the following servers to your list of whitelisted IPs:

 ```
 50.7.1.2